BumbleB-NL/gamekube/README.md

 - [ ] Gotohelm proper error handling in API.
 - [ ] Ability for users to add players to their VPN network.
 - [ ] Autoinstaller for VPN.
-- [ ] Add network bridge/VPN exit node.
+- [ ] Add network bridge/VPN exit node to network.
 - [ ] Different Ip-address pools for metallb (production, test, client servers).
 - [ ] Version control on deployable services with the option of choosing server version.
 - [ ] Update option for users services.